Learjet 35

 The Learjet Model 35 and Model 36 are a series of American multi-role business jets and military transport aircraft manufactured by Learjet between 1973 and 1993.
 When used by the United States Air Force, they carry the designation C-21A.
-Learjet was acquired by Bombardier Aviation in 1990 and is now a subsidiary, so the aircraft is also known as the Bombardier Learjet 35.
+Learjet was acquired by Bombardier Aviation in 1990 as a subsidiary, so the aircraft is also known as the Bombardier Learjet 35.

 When first released in 1973, the Learjet 35 was among the fastest medium haul jets of its era.
 As of 2020, more Learjet 35s have been sold than any other Learjet aircraft, with many still in service after 50 years.

 The aircraft are powered by two Garrett TFE731-2 turbofan engines.
 Its cabin can be arranged for six to eight passengers.
 The longer-range Model 36 has a shortened passenger area to provide more space in the aft fuselage for fuel tanks.

 The engines are mounted in nacelles on the sides of the aft fuselage.
 The wings are equipped with single-slotted flaps.
 The wingtip fuel tanks distinguish the design from other aircraft having similar functions.